-The Vocational Training Institute for Automotive Technicians
+Vocational Training for Automotive Technicians — Online Alternative

 A vocational training institute used to mean one thing: a physical building where you sat in a classroom, practiced on training cars, and graduated with a certificate two years later.
 For automotive technicians in 2026, that model is outdated.
 The vehicles have changed.
 The technology has changed.
 The training needs to change too.